19hours/sg-statutes/Acts/Residential Property Act.md

 (c) allowing a director who ceases to be, or is not, a citizen to remain a director;

-\*Date on which this Act was published in theGazette.
+1Date on which this Act was published in theGazette.

+“converted foreign limited liability partnership” means any Singapore limited liability partnership which, being the owner of an estate or interest in any residential property, whether purchased or acquired before, on or after 11th April 2005, ceases to be a Singapore limited liability partnership and becomes a foreign limited liability partnership by reason of its placing, allowing or having in its list of partners —

+(a) any individual who is not a citizen;

+(b) any limited liability partnership which is not a Singapore limited liability partnership; or

+(c) any company which is not a Singapore company;

+[17/2005 wef 15/07/2005]

-“converted society” means any Singapore society which, being the owner of an estate or interest in any residential property, whether purchased or acquired before, on or after 11th September 1973 ceases to be a Singapore society and becomes a society within the meaning of this Act on or after 1st October 1976\*, by reason of its —
+“converted society” means any Singapore society which, being the owner of an estate or interest in any residential property, whether purchased or acquired before, on or after 11th September 1973 ceases to be a Singapore society and becomes a society within the meaning of this Act on or after 1st October 19762, by reason of its —

 (a) admitting, allowing or having as a member any individual who is not a citizen or any society, the majority of whose members are not citizens or all of whose trustees are not citizens or trust companies registered under the Trust Companies Act [Cap.
 336]; or

 (b) appointing as a trustee either a member who is not a citizen or a company which is not a trust company registered under the Trust Companies Act;

-\*Date on which this Act was published in theGazette.
+2Date on which this Act was published in theGazette.

 “court” means the High Court;